knhcr/sd-webui-prompt-cards-manager/README.md

 ![example](./docs/images/tree.png)

 ### Keyboard Shortcut
-  - `Ctrl + 1 ~ 9` : You can switch Category 1st to 9th from above listed in tree view.
+  - `Ctrl - 1 ~ 9` : You can switch Category 1st to 9th from above listed in tree view.
 By pressing continuously, you can traverse the subfolders of the target category.
+    + `Shift - Ctrl - 1 ~ 9` : Select in reverse order.
-  - `Ctrl + 0` / `Alt + 0` : You can Undo / Redo for Category switching.
+  - `Ctrl - 0` / `Alt - 0` : You can Undo / Redo for Category switching.
+    + `Shift - Ctrl - 0` : Also Redo selection.

 ### Control Belt